Cloud-CV/Fabrik/README.md

     git clone --recursive https://github.com/Cloud-CV/Fabrik.git
     ```

-3. If you have Caffe and Tensorflow already installed on your computer, skip this step
+3. If you have Caffe, Keras and Tensorflow already installed on your computer, skip this step
     ```
     cd Fabrik/requirements
-    sh caffe_tensoflow_install.sh
+    sh caffe_tensorflow_keras_install.sh
     ```
 4. Install dependencies
 * For developers: